Cover Image

 Introduction

 In the world of software development, security is a major concern that must constantly be addressed to protect both data and infrastructure.
-This article aims to reveal in detail two critical Remote Command Execution (RCE) vulnerabilities discovered in Mocodo, a popular tool used for database design.
-These flaws, if exploited, could allow an attacker to take control of the server hosting the application.
-We will discuss the nature of these vulnerabilities, their potential implications, and the measures to take to secure Mocodo installations.
+This article reveals in detail two critical Remote Command Execution (RCE) vulnerabilities discovered in Mocodo, a popular tool used for database design.

 What is Mocodo?